 All classes are small and receive tuition in the following subjects: English, Maths, French, Social Studies, Religious Education, Personal and Social Education, Art, Music, Drama, PE, Swimming and Games.
 ICT as a timetabled subject is introduced at Year 3.

-Wrap around care for all Junior School pupils is available from 8am - 5.30pm at no additional charge.
+Wrap around care for all Junior School pupils is available from 8.00am - 5.30pm at no additional charge.

 An all-round education

-All pupils have the chance to try their hand at golf, with coaching taking place at the nearby St Andrews Links Golf Practice Centre.
+All pupils have the chance to try their hand at golf, with coaching for the 'St Leonards Minis' taking place at the nearby St Andrews Links Golf Practice Centre.
 Those who show talent for the game can join the St Leonards Golf Programme.

-Regular charity fund raising events - the highlight being the annual sponsored fun run - help pupils to understand their greater role within society.
-A full range of co-curricular activities is offered and regular trips and excursions move learning out of the classroom.
-Pupils in Year 7 normally have the chance to visit Paris to enhance their language skills and understanding of other cultures.A pupils’ School Council, with representatives from each class, meets regularly.
-Pupils’ concerns, opinions and ideas are brought to the attention of the Headmaster and discussed, with decisions being made as necessary.
+Regular charity fundraising events - the highlight being the annual sponsored fun run - help pupils to understand their greater role within society.
+A full range of co-curricular activities is offered and regular trips and excursions move learning out of the classroom.A Pupil Council, with representatives from each class, meets regularly, as do boys and girls involve with the Peer Mentoring Scheme in the Junior years.
+Pupils’ concerns, opinions and ideas are brought to the attention of the Heads of Year and Acting Headmistress and discussed, with decisions being made as necessary.